bentoml/BentoML/docs/source/frameworks/onnx.rst

 	 torch_model = SuperResolutionNet()

-      For this tutorial, we will download some pre-trained weights.
-Note that this model was not trained fully for good accuracy and is used here for demonstration purposes only.
+      For this tutorial, we will use pre-trained weights provided by the PyTorch team.
+Note that the model was only partially trained and being used for demonstration purposes.

       .. code-block:: python